 The strategy may sound especially familiar to queer viewers.
 Yang explains that it stems from real, lived experiences.
 “On set, we had a shorthand that a lot of queer people have, which is to be very vulnerable with our hardships and experience, but also to not wallow in it too long,” he says.

-For better or worse, “Fire Island” is still fairly novel in this regard.
-Joyful portrayals of the queer adult experience, sans identity crises, heartbreak and dramatic coming-out stories, have long been missing from most film (no offense to releases like “Moonlight” or “Happy Together”).
+For better or worse, “Fire Island” is novel in this regard.
+Upbeat portrayals of the queer adult experience, sans identity crises, heartbreak and dramatic coming-out stories, have long been missing from most cinema (no offense to “Moonlight” or “Happy Together“).
 “We have been narratively conditioned into our own suffering, and the beauty of queerness is that you overcome a lot of that,” Yang says.
-“These [characters] are not existing in opposition to anything that normative society dictates, they’re just existing as adults with realized aspects of themselves.
+“These [characters] are not existing in opposition to anything that normative society dictates; they’re just existing as adults with realized aspects of themselves.
 It’s really refreshing.”

 The cast and Ahn hope to inspire more queer Asian Americans to share their stories.
 But moreover, Ahn wants to foster connections that go beyond the screen.
 “My hope is that audiences watch the film and really value their friendships,” Ahn says.
 “There’s so much value to our community.
 It’s too scary to navigate this world alone, and so that’s my big hope, is that it brings groups together.”

 Booster notes that the film has an added significance for older LGBTQ generations.
 “We don’t get a lot of stories that are for us,” Booster says.
 “This movie was about showcasing pure joy and how transformative it can be to have a chosen family assembled around you.
 I want people to walk away happy they’re gay because we don’t get a lot of movies like that.”